tuxnam/Blog/_posts/2023-04-05-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/223477121-d4e6cdcc-80b1-411f-b540-57e0ccae8931.png)

-Wait a minute, it did not even use GetCredentialsType here?
+Hey, it did not even use GetCredentialsType here?
 Good catch!
 But is just because my browser had some cached credentials for this one, if I clear the cache and start again:

 ![image](https://user-images.githubusercontent.com/18376283/223478668-b917501b-54b0-43e7-9462-9544b74ce255.png)